damishshah/videochat/README.md

 ### Things to do

 1. Add multiple peer connections
-2. Make chat collapsible and appear over the video window
-3. Allow user to move and resize their local preview window
+2. Allow user to move and resize their local preview window
-4. Allow fullscreen of videos
+3. Allow fullscreen of videos
-5. Gracefully handle callers leaving
+4. Gracefully handle callers leaving

+### Done

+1. Make chat collapsible and appear over the video window